kyunwang/arquaponics/README.md

 We use the body of the data to make it a bit more interesting.
 We update the AR-graph with 20 records.
 When the 20 records are hit it will drop the last one.
 So you have an "animation" going with the data.

 ### Data that isn't real-time
 Unfortunately we have a lot of data that isn't real time, that data will be used for the other graphs, but mostly it will enhance the story.
-When the real-world problems are fixed we can have access to that data and use it real-time.

 # Tools
 The tools/packages used for this project: